alihussainia/Project_Arvato/README.txt

-# Customer Segmentation and Acquisition - Bertelsmann Arvato
+# Customer Segmentation and Acquisition - Arvato Bertelsmann
-## Machine Learning Engineer Udacity Nanodegree - Capstone Project

 This repository contains code and report for "Capstone Project - Arvato Customer Segmentation" done as part of Udacity Machine Learning Engineer Nanodegree program.